Eric Ghiaciuc: San Diego Chargers

-Ghiaciuc was signed by the San Diego Chargers on December 22, 2009 after center Scott Mruczkowski was placed on injured reserve.
+Ghiaciuc was signed by the San Diego Chargers on December 22, 2009, after center Scott Mruczkowski was placed on injured reserve.
 He was inactive for the final two games of the Chargers' regular season, as well as their playoff game against the New York Jets.
 He became a restricted free agent after the season but was not offered a tender by the Chargers.

 Cleveland Browns

 Ghiaciuc was signed by the Cleveland Browns on April 8, 2010.
 He was released on June 16, 2010.

 Florida Tuskers

 Ghiaciuc was a member of the Florida Tuskers' (United Football League) minicamp roster in June 2010.

 New England Patriots

 Ghiaciuc was signed by the New England Patriots on August 4, 2010.
 He was released on September 3, during final cuts.

 Miami Dolphins

-Ghiaciuc was signed by the Miami Dolphins on November 22, 2010 after placing Cory Procter On IR.
+Ghiaciuc was signed by the Miami Dolphins on November 22, 2010, after placing Cory Procter on injured reserve.
 Ghiaciuc was released on December 28, 2010.